softwaremill/sttp/docs/backends/zio.md

 HttpClientZioBackend().flatMap { backend => ??? }

-// or, if you'd like the backend to be wrapped in a Scope:
+// or, if you'd like the backend to be created in a Scope:
 HttpClientZioBackend.scoped().flatMap { backend => ??? }

 // or, if you'd like to instantiate the HttpClient yourself: